Jonson Clarke-Harris: Return to Peterborough United

-In summer of 2020, with just a year remaining on his Rovers contract, Clarke-Harris opted against signing an extension and on 27 August 2020, rejoined Peterborough United on a four-year deal for an undisclosed fee.
+In summer of 2020, with just a year remaining on his Rovers contract, Clarke-Harris opted against signing an extension and on 27 August 2020, rejoined Peterborough United on a four-year deal for £1.4 million.
 He scored his first goals back for the club with a double in a 3–1 victory over Swindon Town on 3 October 2020.
 On 12 December 2020, Clarke-Harris scored a hat-trick in the first 22 minutes of a 4–1 victory over Rochdale, taking his tally for the season to 11, making him the top scorer of the league.
 After scoring in every match he played, Clarke-Harris was awarded with the league's Player of the Month award for February 2021.
 On 27 March he scored his second hat-trick of the season in a 7–0 thrashing of Accrington Stanley.

 On 29 April 2021, Clarke-Harris was awarded the League One Player of the Year Award, and was named in the 2020–21 EFL League One Team of the Season at the EFL Awards evening.
 Two days after receiving the award, Clarke-Harris scored a double as Peterborough came from 3–0 down to draw 3–3 with Lincoln City.
 Needing only a point to secure promotion, his dramatic 96th minute penalty confirmed Peterborough's promotion to the Championship.
 Clarke-Harris' 31 league goals for the season saw him win the League One Golden Boot for the 2020–21 season.
 He was also awarded the club's Player of the Year and Players' Player of the Year awards.